 Spanish is one of the easiest languages for English speakers to learn.
 The US Foreign Service Institute (FSI) classifies Spanish as a Category I language — requiring approximately 600–750 hours of study to reach professional working proficiency (B2).
 For comparison, Arabic, Mandarin, and Japanese require 2,200+ hours.
 If you have already studied any Romance language, the timeline is shorter still.

 That said, "easy" is relative.
 Spanish has genuine difficulty spikes — the subjunctive mood, ser vs. estar, and por vs. para all require sustained exposure before they become automatic.
-This guide covers what is genuinely easy, what is genuinely hard, and how long you can realistically expect it to take.
+This guide covers what is genuinely easy, what is genuinely hard, how difficulty varies by skill, and how long you can realistically expect it to take.

 Why Spanish is easier than most languages for English speakers